NCEAS/eml/docs/eml-semantic-annotation-primer.md

 -  "the dataTable with the `id` 'CDR-soil-table' is about grassland biome(s)".

-The second and third annotations both have individual persons as their subjects -- the `creator` element that has the `id` "adam.shepherd".
+The second and third annotations both have individual persons as their subjects -- the `creator` element that has the `id` "eric.seabloom".

 Respectively, their semantic statements can be read as

 -  "'eric.seabloom', the creator (of the dataset), is a person".
--  "'eric.seabloom', the creator (of the dataset), is a member of BCO-DMO".
+-  "'eric.seabloom', the creator (of the dataset), is a member of University of Minnesota".

 The ontologies used for adam.shepherd are